paulscherrerinstitute/PsiSim/README.md

 In contrast to modelsim projects, simulation scripts written using this TCL package are version control friendly and easily mergable.

-The framework allows running the same simulations using either Modelsim or GHDL.
+The framework allows running the same simulations using either Modelsim, GHDL or Vivado.
 See [Command Reference](CommandRef.md) for details.

+### Notes regarding Vivado
+Vivado does not support many VHDL-2008 statements and the simulator is quite slow.
+So only use Vivado if none of the other options work for you.
+GHDL is faster and supports more VHDL2008 statements.

+In the PSI-libraries, many testbenches use VHDL 2008, so they cannot be executed with Vivado.

 ## Usage
 Usually two files are written to describe simulations for a set of VHDL files.